Ordina-Group/JWorks-blog/_posts/2024-04-26-benchmarking-with-whats-cooking.md

 # Introduction

+For our internship project we made a chrome extension called "What's cooking with AI".
+In this second blogpost we will pull you through the more technical part of this project.
+You can read all about how we benchmarked the ai models we implemented, like OpenAi's ChatGPT and Meta's Llama2.
+You can also find a categorised list of all the technologies we used to create this project.

 # Benchmarking

 An aspect that particularly intrigued us was the opportunity to benchmark the Generative AI models used in our project.